Best Products to Export from India to Dubai, UAE

 1. Obtain an Importer-Exporter Code (IEC)

-Before exporting, you must secure an IEC, a unique identification number.
-You can apply for this code through the Directorate General of Foreign Trade (DGFT) or its online portal.
+Before exporting, obtain an IEC from the Directorate General of Foreign Trade (DGFT) or its online portal.
+This unique identification number is mandatory.

 2. Determine the HS Code

-Identify the appropriate Harmonized System (HS) code for your products.
-This code categorises your goods and determines the applicable duty rates.
+Find the appropriate Harmonized System (HS) code for your products.
+This code categorises goods and determines applicable duty rates.

 3. Prepare Essential Documents

-Collect all required export documents, including the commercial invoice, packing list, shipping bill, and specific certificates like Certificate of Origin or Phytosanitary Certificate, depending on your product type or buyer’s requirements.
+Gather necessary export documents such as the commercial invoice, packing list, shipping bill, and specific certificates (e.g., Certificate of Origin, Phytosanitary Certificate) depending on product type or buyer requirements.

 4. Select a Shipping Agent or Freight Forwarder

-Engage a shipping agent or freight forwarder to manage the transportation logistics.
-They will assist with choosing the best transportation mode (sea, air, or land) and handling paperwork like the bill of lading or airway bill.
+Engage a shipping agent or freight forwarder to handle transportation logistics.
+They will advise on the best mode of transport (sea, air, land) and manage paperwork like the bill of lading or airway bill.

 5. Complete Indian Customs Clearance

-Submit the shipping bill or export bill to Indian Customs.
-Provide all necessary documents and pay any export duties, if applicable.
+Submit the shipping or export bills and the required documents to Indian Customs.
+Pay any applicable export duties.

 6. Prepare Goods for Shipment

-Once customs procedures are finalised, transport your goods to the designated port or airport for shipment to Dubai.
-Ensure proper packaging and labelling to meet international shipping standards.
+Once customs clearance is obtained, transport goods to the designated port or airport for shipment to Dubai.
+Ensure proper packaging and labelling to meet international standards.

 7. Engage a Customs Clearing Agent in Dubai

-Upon arrival in Dubai, hire a customs clearing agent to assist with customs clearance.
-Provide them with all necessary paperwork, including the commercial invoice, packing list, and bill of lading or airway bill.
+Upon arrival in Dubai, enlist a customs clearing agent to assist with customs procedures.
+Provide them with necessary documents, including the commercial invoice, packing list, and bill of lading or airway bill.

 8. Assess Customs Duties and Fees

-Determine the customs duties, taxes, and additional charges applicable in Dubai.
-With guidance from your customs agent, make the required payments to Dubai Customs authorities.
+Determine applicable customs duties, taxes, and fees in Dubai.
+With guidance from your agent, make the required payments to Dubai Customs authorities.

 9. Arrange Delivery in Dubai

-After customs clearance, organise the final delivery of your goods to your desired location within Dubai.
-Ensure efficient logistics and transportation to guarantee timely delivery.
+After customs clearance, organise the final delivery to your desired location within Dubai.
+Coordinate efficient logistics and transportation for timely delivery.

-While this guide offers a general overview, specific requirements and procedures may differ based on your product type and existing bilateral trade agreements.
-Always stay updated with the latest regulations to ensure smooth export operations.
+While this guide provides a general overview, remember that specific requirements and procedures may vary based on product type and bilateral trade agreements.
+Stay informed about current regulations to ensure smooth export operations.

 Here’s a detailed list of products that India commonly exports to Dubai.
 If you’re wondering what goods to export from India to Dubai, these items have consistently shown high profitability in the UAE market.